 At approximately 200 miles long from its northern headwaters in the Susquehanna River to its outlet in the Atlantic Ocean.
 It is 2.8 miles wide at its narrowest (between Kent County's Plum Point near Newtown and the Harford County shore near Romney Creek) and 30 miles at its widest (just south of the mouth of the Potomac River).
 Total shoreline including tributaries is 11,684 miles.
 Representing a surface area of 4,479 square miles.
 And, an average depth is 46 feet, reaching a maximum of 208 feet.

-In 2017, the tug was acquired by tthe Poling-Cutler Marine Transportation Company of Freehold, New Jersey.
+In 2017, the tug was acquired by the Poling-Cutler Marine Transportation Company of Freehold, New Jersey.
 Where she was renamed as the Kristin Poling.

 Powered by two, Caterpillar 3516B diesel engines.
 With Reintjes WAF 872 reduction gears.
 Turning two, 97(in), fixed pitch, propellers.
 Mounted in CNF, Type 37, kort nozzles.
-For a rated 5,000 horsepower.
+She is a twin screw tug, rated at 5,000 horsepower.